 In 2016, the Company entered into an Exclusive License Agreement (the "License Agreement") with The Trustees of Columbia University ("Columbia").
 Under the License Agreement, the Company acquired the exclusive right to use certain patents, materials and information.
 The License Agreement includes a number of diligence obligations that requires the Company to use commercially reasonable efforts to research, discover, develop and market Patent Products and/or Other Products (as defined in the License Agreement) by certain dates.
 Under the License Agreement, the Company pays an annual license fee that increases each year, until it reaches a low six-digit fee for the fifth year, and for each subsequent year, for so long as the License Agreement remains in force.
 The license fee was immaterial for all periods presented.
 For any products within the scope of the License Agreement that the Company commercializes, the Company is required to pay royalties ranging from low to mid-single digits on net sales of Patent Products and low single-digit royalty rates on net sales of Other Products.
 The Company can credit the yearly annual license fee against any yearly royalty fees payable to Columbia.
-Additionally, if the Company receives any income in connection with any sublicenses, the Company must pay Columbia a high single-digit percentage of that income.
-Finally, the License Agreement provides for payments to Columbia based on the Company's achievement of certain development and commercialization milestones, which could total up to \$3.9 million over the life of the License Agreement.
-As of June 30, 2024, the Company accrued \$0.5 million related to these milestones.
-During the six months ended June 30, 2024 and 2023, the Company paid \$0 and \$0.1 million, respectively, to Columbia pursuant to the terms of the License Agreement.
+Additionally, if the Company receives any income in connection with any sublicenses, the Company is achievement of certain development and commercialization milestones, which could total up to \$3.9 million over the life of the License Agreement.
+As of September 30, 2024, the Company accrued \$0.5 million related to these milestones.
+During the nine months ended September 30, 2024 and 2023, the Company paid \$0 and \$0.1 million, respectively, to Columbia pursuant to the terms of the License Agreement.